Chris Jericho: Early career (1990–1991)

-Frontier Martial-Arts Wrestling (1991, 1992)
+Frontier Martial-Arts Wrestling (1991–1992)

 In October 1991, Jericho and Storm (teaming as "Sudden Impact") wrestled in Japan for Frontier Martial-Arts Wrestling (FMW) as part of its "Super Radical Force - To The West!" tour.
 Their opponents on the tour included Atsushi Onita, Tarzan Goto, Eiji Ezaki, and Gannosuke Honda.
 During the excursion, Jericho befriended Ricky Fuji, who had trained under Stu Hart.

 In September 1992, Jericho and Storm were invited by Fuji to return to FMW for the FMW 3rd Anniversary Show.
 After Storm declined the offer, Jericho selected the Edmonton-based wrestler Eric Freeze as a replacement tag team partner.
 At the event, which took place in Yokohama Stadium, Jericho and Freeze defeated Eiji Ezaki and Koji Nakagawa.

-Consejo Mundial de Lucha Libre and other Mexican promotions (1992–1995)
+Consejo Mundial de Lucha Libre and other Mexican promotions (1992–1995, 2024)

 In the winter of 1992, Jericho traveled to Mexico and competed under the name Leon D'Oro ("Golden Lion", a name that fans voted on for him between "He-Man", "Chris Power", and his preferred choice "Leon D'Oro"), and later Corazón de León ("Lion Heart"), where he initially wrestled for several small wrestling companies in Nuevo León.
 In March 1993, Jericho appeared with the Universal Wrestling Association.

 In April 1993, Jericho began competing in Mexico's oldest promotion, Consejo Mundial de Lucha Libre (CMLL).
 In CMLL, Jericho took on Silver King, Negro Casas, and Último Dragón en route to an 11-month reign as the NWA World Middleweight Champion that began in December 1993.
 Jericho made his final appearance with CMLL in September 1995, unsuccessfully challenging CMLL World Heavyweight Champion Apolo Dantés in the Arena Coliseo in Mexico City.

+In June 2024, Jericho made his return to CMLL after nearly 29 years, where he attacked Mistico and challenged him to a match at the 91st CMLL Anniversary Show.
+At the event in September 2024, Jericho was defeated by Mistico.